 Ikeda interacting with participants at a youth culture festival held in Milan, Italy, 1994

 One of Ikeda's innovations as a youth leader in the Soka Gakkai was the introduction of cultural elements into the organization.
 In 1954, in his mid-20s, he established the Soka Gakkai Music Corps, which was initially composed of a handful of members who performed to brighten up meetings.

 Some amongst the older generation of leaders were unsupportive of these innovations seeing them as out of place or unnecessary to a religious movement.
 But Ikeda was determined.
 "My sole aim in undertaking all these initiatives," he writes," was to impart fresh hope to others, to infuse my friends with boundless strength."2 This statement again makes clear his strong belief in the powerful and necessary role of the artistic and cultural dimension of life.

 Today there are some 20,000 Soka Gakkai music corps members throughout Japan, comprising choral, marching band and symphonic groups.
 Many of these groups have become highly polished and successful units.
-The Soka Renaissance Vanguard drum and bugle corps, for example, has been selected as Japan's top marching band eight times since 2002.
+The Soka Renaissance Vanguard drum and bugle corps, for example, has been selected as Japan's top marching band over 10 times since 2002.
 These groups also engage in cultural exchange programs with other countries including China.